GrazerComputerClub/Raspbian-Image-Generator/README.md

  * full-Image [+StageA]:
    - German keyboard
+   - Ethernet Gadget with DHCP server (for use with Pi Zero)
    - All needed programs and projects for Raspjamming Event preinstalled

 To install the additional required dependencies: